Interface Standards for Agencies

 • O = On-Demand/Ad-hoc

 • Agency Business System name (inbound only) – A 3-byte field identifying the sending agency’s business system.
-This acronym will be defined by the interface partner and is limited to 3 characters (numeric values are allowed).
+This acronym will be defined by Florida PALM and is limited to 3 characters (numeric values are allowed).

 • Process Instance (outbound only) - A 6-byte field which is randomly generated by Florida PALM for each file run (number will change each time the file is ran).
 This provides a unique job tracking number.